 It’s one thing to build an emotional connection with someone via email, but did you know that you can actually learn a whole lot about your subscribers by the way they interact with your emails?
 Data FTW!

 When you start an email list, you can see exactly what a subscriber is attracted to or wants to learn more about.
 For example, if someone opts into my free email course “Launch Your Best Site”, I know they’re interested in DIY website design/development.
 But if they join my email list through an opt-in about creating an alternate logo using Canva, I know that they’re more interested in branding.
-I use Convertkit as my email service provider and through them, I’m able to easily segment my list based on their interests.
+I now use Mailerlite as my email service provider (read about why I made the switch here)and through them, I’m able to easily segment my list based on their interests.
 Also, did you know that 83% of companies use at least basic segmentation for their emails (Source)?
 If they can do it, so can you.

 You can also use your new email list to get feedback (either active or passive) from your subscribers.
 These people are loyal followers of your brand/business so they will give you a solid insight into their interest level in the products or services that you offer.
 By tracking click-throughs and looking at other data, you can see what type of content resonates with your audience, what purchases they are making, and also what’s a total flop.